 - Headlamp for evenings around MBO

-- Towels for the shower or drying off after swimming in the river
+- Towels for drying off after swimming in the river

 - Cash for food carts and to tip your beer server – both Friday & Saturday night servers are raising funds for local trail organizations.

 - Luau garb to enhance your Saturday night attire